vishking741/Neural_network_HDL/README.md

 ## 11. Future Improvements

-- **Quantization-aware training:** The current pipeline trains in full float32 first and quantizes afterward — this two-step process introduces rounding errors at every layer that accumulate through the network.
+- **Quantization-aware training:** The current pipeline trains in full float32 first and quantizes afterward , this two-step process introduces rounding errors at every layer that accumulate through the network.
 Future work will explore training the model with fixed-point constraints applied during training itself, so the network learns to compensate for quantization noise directly, reducing accuracy loss in hardware.
+- **Improvement of Activation Function:**  The current design uses a clamped ReLU because it is simple and easy to implement in hardware.
+This can be improved by using better activation functions like Sigmoid or Tanh.
+A simple way to do this is by using a lookup table (for example, `Sigmoid_ROM.v`), where values of the function are already stored in memory.
+This avoids complex calculations and can improve accuracy while still keeping the hardware design efficient.
 - **Extension to FPGA:** The current implementation is validated only at the simulation level.
 Future work involves synthesizing the design onto a physical FPGA board (such as Xilinx Artix-7 or Basys-3), mapping the ROM initialization files to on-chip BRAM, and verifying real-time inference with actual timing constraints and resource utilization reports.
 - **Higher bit-width for better accuracy:** Moving from Q1.15 (16-bit) weights to Q1.31 (32-bit) or IEEE 754 single-precision would close the accuracy gap between software and hardware, at the cost of more DSP resources per neuron.
-- **Increased parallelism factor P:** Raising `P` directly reduces inference latency — with sufficient DSP blocks, P can be set to N, completing each neuron's multiply stage in a single cycle.
+- **Increased parallelism factor P:** Raising `P` directly reduces inference latency , with sufficient DSP blocks, P can be set to N, completing each neuron's multiply stage in a single cycle.
 - **Tree-reduction accumulator:** Replacing the sequential adder with a `$clog2(N)`-depth adder tree would dramatically cut accumulation latency for large layers like Layer 1 (N=784).